What places can I sell my used furniture?

 Consignment is where the company collects your furniture, markets it, and upon achieving a sale, gives you a percentage, whilst taking their commission.
 The splits are usually agreed in advance.
 Commission sizes can vary from company to company so be sure to do your homework and compare.

-Pros & cons of selling furniture via resale companies
+Pros & cons of selling with Pearlly

 Pros: